ramantehlan/GoCheckDeb/README.md

 #### Tool

-1. Download the Binary from [here]. https://github.com/ramantehlan/GoCheckDeb/raw/master/GoCheckDeb
+1. Download the Binary from [here](https://github.com/ramantehlan/GoCheckDeb/raw/master/GoCheckDeb)
 2. Make the Binary executable. `$ chmod +x ./GoCheckDeb`

 Once you have downloaded the tool, you can use following commands to use it.